 For the most part, if these requirement(s) are not met, no name change will take place.

 “This was my Xbox Gamertag first!”

-- When a Mixer username is identical to an Xbox Gamertag, the older account has right to the name.
-If an Xbox Gamertag was created before an identical Mixer username, they may claim the Mixer username.
+- When a Mixer username is identical to an Xbox Gamertag, the account who has had the name longer has right to the name.
+If an Xbox Gamertag was named the desired name before an identical Mixer username, they may claim the Mixer username.
 If the Mixer username was created first, it cannot be claimed, even if an identical Xbox Gamertag exists.